-One of the significant dividends of using a bath rather than a dry-well to calibrate multiple probes is that the probes do not need to be identical in construction.
+One of the significant dividends of using a bath rather than a dry-well to calibrate multiple probes is that the probes do not need to be identical inconstruction.
 The fluid in the bath allows different types of probes to be calibrated at the same time.
-However, stem effect from different types of probes is not totally eliminated.
+However, stem effect from different types of probes is not to- tally eliminated.
 Even though all baths have horizontal and vertical gradients, these gradients are minimized inside the bath work area.
-Nevertheless, probes should be inserted to the same depth in the bath fluid.
+Nevertheless, probes should be inserted to the same depth in the bath liquid.
 Be sure that all probes are inserted deep enough to prevent stem effect.
-From research at Hart Scientific, we suggest a general rule-of-thumb for immersion depth to reduce the stem effect to a minimum: 20 x the diameter of the UUT + the sensor length.
+From research at Hart Scientific, we suggest a general rule-of-thumb for immersion depth to reduce the stem effect to a minimum: 20 x the diameter of the UUT ° the sensor length.
 Do not submerge the probe handles.
 If the probe handles get too warm during calibration at high temperatures, a heat shield could be used just below the probe handle.
-This heat shield could be as simple as aluminum foil slid over the probe before inserting it in the bath or as complicated as a specially designed reflective metal apparatus.
+This heat shield could be as simple as aluminum foil placed around the handle or as complicated as a specially designed reflective metal apparatus.

-When calibrating over a wide temperature range, better results can generally be achieved by starting at the highest temperature and progressing down to the lowest temperature.
+When calibrating over a wide temperature range, starting at the highest temperature and progressing down to the lowest temperature can generally achieve better results.